wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-adapter-for-sharepoint.md

 5. Delete the objects from SharePoint, and then upload them again.

 Alternatively, you can use the Microsoft` RBS Migrate()` PowerShell cmdlet included with SharePoint.
-For more information, see [Migrate content into or out of RBS](https://technet.microsoft.com/library/ff628255.aspx).
+For more information, see [Migrate content into or out of <!-- deleted by customization RBS](https://technet.microsoft.com/zh-cn/library/ff628255.aspx) --><!-- keep by customization: begin --> RBS](https://technet.microsoft.com/library/ff628255.aspx) <!-- keep by customization: end -->.

 After you move the BLOBs back to the content database, go to the next step: [Uninstall the adapter](#uninstall-the-adapter).